UWNETLAB/tidyextractors/docs/source/mbox_overview.rst

 .. code-block:: python

-  import tidyextractors.tidymbox as tm
+  from tidyextractors.tidymbox as MboxExtractor

   # All mbox files in the directory
-  mx = tm.MboxExtractor('./your/mbox/dir/')
+  mx = MboxExtractor('./your/mbox/dir/')

   # Only one mbox file
-  mx = tm.MboxExtractor('./your/mbox/dir/file1.mbox')
+  mx = MboxExtractor('./your/mbox/dir/file1.mbox')

 Step 3: Get Data
 --------------------------